What are legumes? And should you be eating more of them? Everything you need to know about buying, storing, and cooking legumes here!

 Legumes are any type of plant in the Fabaceae (or Leguminosae) botanical family.
-But in layman’s, they’re usually a pod with a seed in it, and the seed is the part that we eat (otherwise known as a pulse).
+But in layman’s terms, legumes are typically a pod with a seed in it, and the seed is the part that we eat (otherwise known as the pulse).

 Are legumes healthy?

 Legumes are no stranger to the vegetarian diet, and for good reason!
 They’re known for being high in protein and iron, along with other important nutrients like zinc, folate, and potassium.

 They’re also healthy in the carbohydrates department.
 Legumes are high in resistant fiber, meaning they are resistant to breaking down until they reach your gut, where your healthy gut bacteria feed on them.
 While this can result in bloating for some people, it’s also part of what makes legumes so healthy!
 It gives legumes their low glycemic index, meaning they won’t spike your blood sugar, and helps to keep you full for longer.